San Remo/Phillip Island bridge inspections

 Underway

-Installing the sensors will require using a Bridge Inspection Unit to access the sides and underside of the bridge.
+The works involve the use of a Bridge Inspection Unit to access the sides and underneath the bridge.

 Traffic impacts